Virtual-Coffee/VC-Community-Docs/coffees/Notetakers/README.md

 ## Special Note

 - Although we assume these coffees and the contributions are covered by the "Friend-DA," we realize that there's a difference between saying something to a group of friends and having a written record.
-To preserve the privacy of our members and to encourage honesty and vulnerability, we ask that you **don't record the names of members during the conversation portion of Virtual Coffee**, unless there's an agreement.
-For example, if someone says "I'm always up to pair on Elm issues," it could be assumed that the member would want the community to know who they should contact.
+To preserve the privacy of our members and to encourage honesty and vulnerability, we ask that you **DO NOT record the names of members during the conversation portion of Virtual Coffee**, unless there's an agreement.
+For example, if someone says "I'm always up to pair on Elm issues," ask the member if you can reference their name in the notes so the VC community knows who they should contact.

 ## Notes Template